FlaviusHouk/CBS/Readme.md

 # C Build System

 This is a tool for automation of build procedure for C projects.
 It aims to be lightweight and fast.
 With the minimum of third party dependencies it tries to provide full support for different kinds of projects with a single XML-definition.
-It is inspired by dotnet projects and build tools.
+It is inspired by MS dotnet projects and build tools.

 ## Compiling

+Before compiling makefile should be edited and some setting for cbs executable should be provided.

 To compile current version of build system its better to use build script build.sh.
-It is delete previously compiled binaries and uses make for build.
+It deletes previously compiled binaries and uses automake for build.
 In future it will be replaced by CBS.

 ## Usage

-For the 0.0.1 version there is a few supported basic commands.
+For the 0.0.2 version there is a few supported basic commands.

 ### Create